Hattarvík

 The village is encircled by high mountains on three sides.

 History

 Hattarvik was founded in 900.
 The stone church was built in 1899.
 Some old stone houses are currently being restored.
 These houses are said to relate to the Flokksmenn.
 These were three strong men who wanted to seize power in the Faroe Islands in the 15th century.

 Transportation

 Hattarvik is reachable by a ferry once or twice a day from Hvannasund and also by a helicopter three times a week from Klaksvík and Tórshavn.
 A road leads to the other village on Fugloy, Kirkja in the south.

-Population

-The population estimates range from 5 to 44.
-There were 11 people in the village as of 2020.